Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image shows a screenshot of a software interface, specifically a menu related to plotting results in a simulation or analysis tool.
-The top part of the interface displays the title "TB_BGR tb_bgr maestro_Tran_Noise," indicating the current project or file being worked on.
+The image is a screenshot of a software interface, specifically from a tool used for electronic circuit simulation and analysis.
+The interface appears to be from a program related to Cadence Design Systems, which is commonly used for electronic design automation (EDA).

+Here is a detailed description of the image:

+1. **Menu Bar**: At the top of the interface, there is a menu bar with several options:
+   - Results
+   - Tools
+   - EAD
+   - Parasitics/LDE
+   - Window
+   - Help

-The menu bar at the top includes several options: "Results," "Tools," "EAD," "Parasitics/LDE," "Window," and "Help."
-The "Results" menu is expanded, revealing a dropdown list of options.
-The "Direct Plot" option is highlighted in yellow, indicating it is selected.
+2. **Highlighted Menu**: The "Results" menu is selected, and it has a dropdown menu open.
+Within this dropdown, the "Direct Plot" option is highlighted, indicating that it is selected.

-When "Direct Plot" is selected, a secondary menu appears to the right, titled "Direct Plot."
-This menu contains several options, with "Main Form ..." highlighted in yellow.
-Other options in this menu include:
+3. **Submenu**: The "Direct Plot" option has a submenu that is also open.
+This submenu contains several options:
+   - Main Form ...
    - Transient Signal
    - Transient Minus DC
    - Transient Sum
    - Transient Difference
    - AC Magnitude
    - AC dB10
    - AC dB20
    - AC Phase
    - AC Magnitude & Phase
    - AC Gain & Phase
    - Equivalent Output Noise
    - Equivalent Input Noise
    - Squared Output Noise
    - Squared Input Noise
    - Noise Figure
    - DC

-The interface appears to be part of a software tool used for electrical or electronic circuit simulation and analysis, providing various plotting and data visualization options for different types of signals and noise measurements.
+4. **Highlighted Options**: Within the submenu, the "Main Form ..." option is highlighted, indicating that it is selected or about to be selected.

+5. **Window Title**: The title of the window in the background is "TB_BGR tb_bgr maestro_Tran_Noise," which suggests that the user is working on a test bench (TB) for a bandgap reference (BGR) circuit, and they are analyzing transient noise.

+6. **Interface Design**: The interface uses a combination of white, grey, and red colors.
+The highlighted options are marked with a yellow background, making them stand out from the rest of the menu items.

+Overall, the image shows a user navigating through the "Results" menu to access the "Direct Plot" options in an electronic circuit simulation tool, likely to plot or analyze specific aspects of the circuit's performance.
 ```

 **Figure 86: Opening Direct Plot Form from ADE Explorer window**